DJ-Dingo/pibooth-oled-display/README.rst

 oled_counter_type1 = **Text_Only**

-Write your own text 1 on the display
+Write your own text-1 on the display
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 # Text-1